bourque/foo_parameterization/README.md

-# Foo Parameterization

-This repository contains software and supporting materials for the complex yet ficticious Foo parameterization for atmosphereic sea-spray physics.
-Currently, the code simply calculates the volume of a sphere given a user-supplied radius.
+This repository contains a software package and supporting materials for the complex yet ficticious Foo parameterization for atmosphereic sea-spray physics.
+Currently, the code simply calculates the volume of a sphere from a user-supplied radius.

 The main software to perform this calculation is contained within the `foo_parameterization` module.

 ## Installation

-The software is intended to run in a Python 3 environment, however it has only been tested with Python 3.9 specifically.
+The software is intended to operate in a Python 3 environment, however it has only been tested with Python 3.9 specifically.

 To install the `foo_parameterization` package, simply run: